-Otherwise acceptable development proposals will be supported where they provide a net gain in biodiversity through, for example:
+Development proposals which otherwise comply with development plan policies will be supported where they provide a net gain in biodiversity through, for example:

 - a. the creation of new natural habitats including ponds; - b. the planting of additional native trees and hedgerows of local provenance (reflecting the character of Westerfield's traditional woodland and hedgerows), and; - c. restoring and repairing fragmented biodiversity networks through, for example, including swift-boxes, bat boxes and holes in fences which allow access for hedgehogs.